What is merino wool

 How Do You Take Care of Merino?

-You don’t have to put much effort on washing and maintaining the clothes made from merino.
+You don’t have to put much effort into washing and maintaining the clothes made from merino.
 The merino wool is stretched free and odor resistant.
-So, you can wear it for many times without washing and ironing.
+So, you can wear it many times without washing and ironing.
 You don’t have to wash it after every wear.
 But you certainly have to take a little care if you want to use the stuff made from the merino wool for a long time.
-Here’s some tips to care for Merino wool products properly:
+Here are some tips to care for Merino wool products properly:

 - Lay it flat to dry

 You should first put the wool clothing on a towel and roll it up so the extra water gets out.
 Then reshape the garment and lay it down flat so it doesn’t wrinkle in the drying process.
 Keep the item away from the heat so there’s no shrinking.